The ITensor Software Library for Tensor Network Calculations: Quantum Number Block Sparse ITensors

-Because the quantum numbers are named, they can be provided to the QN constructor in any order and are sorted internally.
+QN objects can also carry multiple quantum numbers as follows: \begin{jlcodeblock} a = QN(("N",0),("Sz",0)) b = QN(("N",1),("Sz",-1)) \end{jlcodeblock} Because the quantum numbers are named, they can be provided to the QN constructor in any order and are sorted internally.
 For convenience when there is only one quantum number, its name can be omitted; this is equivalent to choosing the name to be the empty string.

 Some quantum numbers of physical systems obey a $\mathbb{Z}_N$ addition rule.
 A key example is fermion parity, which is only conserved modulo two in systems such as superconductors.
-A $\mathbb{Z}_N$ addition rule for a quantum number can be specified by providing $N$ as the third entry of the tuple defining that quantum number:

-The \verb|2| following the quantum number values above specifies that the \verb|"P"| quantum number obeys $\mathbb{Z}_2$ addition.
+A $\mathbb{Z}_N$ addition rule for a quantum number can be specified by providing $N$ as the third entry of the tuple defining that quantum number: \begin{jlcodeblock} p0 = QN("P",0,2) p1 = QN("P",1,2) p1 + p1 == QN("P",0,2) \end{jlcodeblock} The \inlinenohighlight{2} following the quantum number values above specifies that the \inlinenohighlight{"P"} quantum number obeys $\mathbb{Z}_2$ addition.

-The reason quantum numbers have name strings and are not just distinguished positionally is that having names allows QNs containing different quantum numbers to be combined.
-This is important to allow users to define different local physical spaces (such as spin versus particle degrees of freedom) in separate codes, then combine them together later.
-A key example of a physical model combining two otherwise separate types of physical spaces is the Hubbard-Holstein model, where electron sites are intermixed with boson sites.
+The reason quantum numbers have names and are not just distinguished positionally is that having names allows QNs containing different quantum numbers to be combined automatically and correctly.
+This becomes important when different local physical spaces (such as spin versus particle degrees of freedom) are defined separately, then combined or mixed later.
+Key examples of physical models combining two otherwise separate types of physical spaces are the Hubbard-Holstein model, where electron sites are intermixed with boson sites, or the Kondo model mixing electron sites with spin sites.